acl-org/eacl-2024/_pages/calls/student.md

 <strong>Research Papers</strong>: Papers in this category can describe completed work, or work-in-progress with preliminary results.
 For these papers, the first author **MUST BE** a current graduate or undergraduate student.
 We encourage submissions from Ph.D. students, as well as Masters or advanced undergraduate students.
 Topics of interest for the SRW are the same as EACL main conference <https://2021.eacl.org/calls/papers/>.

-Please see the submission guidelines page for more information at <https://sites.google.com/view/eaclsrw2021/submission-guidelines>.
+Please see the submission guidelines page for more information at <a href="https://sites.google.com/view/eaclsrw2021/submission-guidelines">https://sites.google.com/<wbr>view/<wbr>eaclsrw2021/<wbr>submission-guidelines</a>.

 <strong>Pre-submission mentoring program</strong>: The goal is to improve the presentation of the student's work, not to critique the work itself.
 Mentors will provide feedback in the format of guidelines and suggestions to improve the overall writing.
 Participation is optional but encouraged.